mattrussell2/course-docker/README.md

 *  Press `CTRL/CMD+ SHIFT + p` [CTRL on windows, CMD on mac]
 *  Search for `Remote-containers: Open Folder in Container`
-*  Select the `cs-175` directory from the steps above
+*  Select the `cs-COURSENUM` directory from the steps above
 *  The window should refresh - and the docker container will be built.

 ## Notes